getye/Pizza-Ordering-App/README.md

 # Pizza Ordering App

 A full-stack application that allows various restaurants to register and manage their menus, users, and orders efficiently.
 Customers can browse available menus, place orders, and track order status through the app.
-Deployed on Vercel, this app provides user roles for seamless restaurant management and order tracking.
+The application provides user roles for seamless restaurant management and order tracking.
+This app is Deployed on Vercel.

 [Go to the App](https://pizza-ordering-app-tau.vercel.app/)